Fikriraihan/fikri-ai/fikri/interview/faq.md

 ### 8. How do you handle form validation in React?

-I use `react-hook-form` because of its performance and integration with validation libraries like `zod` or `yup`.
-In one project, I used `react-hook-form` with `zod` to validate Excel uploads before parsing them.
-This helped ensure the data was clean and gave clear feedback to the user.
+I usually use `react-hook-form` because of its minimal re-renders and ease of integration with schema validation libraries like `zod`.
+For example, in the PU & Budgeting System project, I used react-hook-form with `zod` to handle validation for login and submission forms.
+This setup allowed me to define clear validation rules and display helpful feedback to users instantly.

+By combining react-hook-form with `zod`, I could keep my form logic declarative and maintainable, while also ensuring robust validation both on the frontend and when preparing data for backend APIs.

 ### 9. Have you used testing frameworks?